-After decades of giant-killings and famous nights at Parkhead, it’s been something of a slog in the Uefa Champions League for Celtic in recent years.
+After decades of giant killings and famous nights at Parkhead, it’s been something of a slog in the Uefa Champions League for Celtic in recent years.

 Long gone are the days where the Hoops would go toe-to-toe with Lionel Messi and Barcelona, with Celtic most recently crashing out of Uefa’s flagship competition at the hands of Hungarian minnows Ferencváros.

-In fact, it has now been seven years since the Bhoys played a Champions League knockout game, falling 2-0 away to a Juventus side containing the likes of Paul Pogba, Andrea Pirlo and Fabio Quagliarella in March 2013, which sealed a 5-0 aggregate exit.
+In fact, it has now been eight years since the Bhoys played a Champions League knockout game, falling 2-0 away to a Juventus side containing the likes of Paul Pogba, Andrea Pirlo and Fabio Quagliarella in March 2013, which sealed a 5-0 aggregate exit.

 Goalkeeper: Fraser Forster

 Forster spent another year in Glasgow following this Champions League exit, lifting the 2013/14 Scottish Premiership title in the process, before moving to the opposite end of the UK to become Southampton’s number one.

 Forster was an initial success on the South Coast, playing 124 games across all competitions during his first four seasons with the Saints and picking up a handful of senior England caps in the process, but a loss of form and fitness saw him lose his place to Alex McCarthy.

 Forster had another stint on loan at Celtic last season, impressing across 39 games before returning to Southampton once again.